Harnessing higher-dimensional fluctuations in an information engine

-Having shown that continuous sampling and continuous ratcheting optimize performance, we study the dependence of both the output power and the velocity on the dimensionless force $\delta_{\rm g}$.
+Having shown that continuous sampling and continuous ratcheting optimize performance, we study the dependence of the output power and the vertical velocity on the dimensionless force $\delta_{\rm g}$.
 For $d\!=\!1$, the optimal output power at $\delta_{\rm g}^* \! \approx \!
 0.8$ arises from two competing factors: On the one hand, as we increase $\delta_{\rm g}$ from $0$, the potential energy to extract increases.
-On the other hand, the magnitude of the opposing force also increases, such that it becomes more unlikely for the bead to move significantly upward.
+On the other hand, the magnitude of the opposing force also increases, making significant up fluctuations unlikely.
 This competition leads to maximum output power at an intermediate $\delta_{\rm g}$.